 Pain Management

-Speak with your healthcare provider about what your birth center or hospital provides, and decide your preferences.
-Although it is common not to know what you want for pain relief until you are actually in labor, it is recommended that you consider options for managing labor pain beforehand.
+Speak with your healthcare provider about what your birth center or hospital provides and decide your preferences.
+Although it is common not to know what you want for pain relief until you are actually in labor, you can still consider your options for managing labor pain beforehand.

 Some techniques will relieve labor pain without medications, whereas others are medical.
-For example, you can express that you want an epidural when labor is painful.
+For example, you can indicate that you want breathing techniques, cold therapy, meditation, or acupuncture.
+Or, you can express that you want an epidural when labor is painful.

 Labor Augmentation